Data-Corruption/blog/CONTRIBUTING.md

 ## Questions or Problems?

 Just open an issue.
 I'm still learning a lot of this stuff, so let's figure it out together.

-## Finally

 Remember, the sun is going to explode and the universe will die from heat death.
 Don't stress too much about getting everything perfect <3